cloudwatt/nix-container-images/README.md

 system.
 Systemd service definitions are used to generate s6 services with several differences in the implementation:

-- all oneshot services are executed at container start up before long run services
+- all oneshot services are executed at container start up
-- service dependancies are ignored
+- long run service dependencies are ignored
 - systemd cron job are not supported

+### Oneshot service dependencies

+TODO: explain pre/post oneshot services and the after option implementation

 ## Todos / Limitations